rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 The maximum size of the docker image is 10GB for cloud deployment.
 {{% /notice %}}
 2. **Git repository**
 You may provide a git repository for an executable. rapyuta.io builds the source code in the git repository into a docker image.
 Moreover, you may also specify a bash shell command, which will be run in tandem with the executable.
 3. **Bash command**
 A simple bash shell command is an executable.
 If you choose the **Executable Type** as **Default**, the bash shell command becomes an executable.
 In this case, the executable can run only on **Preinstalled device** runtime. rapyuta.io assumes that all dependencies that are required to run the command are already present on the device where the command will execute.

 ### Components
 A component is a set of executables.
 All executables are deployed in unison on the desired [*Component Runtime*](/developer-guide/create-software-packages/package-internals/#component-runtime).
-All executables of a component communicate via Inter Process Communication (IPC).
+All executables of a component communicate via Inter-Process Communication (IPC).
 An executable listening on a port is accessible to its sibling executables via localhost.

 {{% notice note %}}
 Components are further nested into **plans**.
-A rapyuta.io "package" may contain multiple plans, each plan represents a different configuration of a package.
-At this point, when you add a new package in the rapyuta.io console , there is always a single plan associated with the package.
+A rapyuta.io "package" may contain multiple plans, and each plan represents a different configuration of a package.
+At this point, when you add a new package in the rapyuta.io, there is always a single plan associated with the package.
 A plan is uniquely identified by its plan ID
 {{% /notice %}}

 ### Component Runtime